-As a developer, when an interface component is clickable, make it a link or a button.
+- When an interface component is clickable, make it a link or a button.
 You get all kinds of accessibility for free that way.
 There’s no extra work because links and buttons are keyboard accessible by default.

 - Here’s a hint: when you make something happen with a hover, make it also happen with a focus.
 More often than not, you’ll be right.
 Another huge win that you hardly had to work for, and—yes—you look like a super hero.

-You’re already heroes if you’re doing that.
+You’re already heroes if you’re doing these things.
 But if you can collaborate and actually work together on determining what an optimal source and keyboard flow is… well, can I just say, prepare yourself for the graphic novel, video game, and big screen movie franchise opportunities.

 That’s it.
 Seriously.
 If you do those three things you get most of the way there.
 You didn’t have to work that hard, you made new friends, and you saved the day like any good hero would.
 Go.
 Be a keyboard accessibility super hero!